kaikramer/keystore-explorer/README.md

     $ ./gradlew clean build

+This runs the unit tests and builds the following artifacts:
+- `build/libs/kse.jar`
+- `build/distributions/kse-<version>.tar`
+- `build/distributions/kse-<version>.zip`

-This runs the unit tests and compiles a new `kse.jar` into `build/libs`.
-You can then update an existing KSE installation by replacing its kse.jar with this one.
+You can then update an existing KSE installation by replacing its kse.jar (and if necessary the dependencies) with this one.
+Or extract the content of the ZIP/TAR file and use the start scripts from the `bin` directory to run KSE.

 The `build.gradle` file contains further instructions for building the platform specific distribution packages.
 Especially what the requirements are for executing the build commands.